dsuryd/dotNetify/DevApp.ViewModels/Docs/Premium/DotNetifyLoadTester.md

 - Lurkers (70%): only receive messages.

 The message payload contains sequence number and timestamp to allow the test to detect for undelivered messages and measure the average message latency.

-<b>How to Run</b>

-For instructions, visit the github repo at https://github.com/dsuryd/dotNetify-LoadTester.Profiles.